-(4) Knowledge and skills obtained outside of the higher education system may be recognized if:
+(3) Knowledge and skills obtained outside of the higher education system may be credited to studies if:

 - 1. at the time of recognition, the student met the requirements for admission to university, - 2. the knowledge and skills to be credited to studies are equivalent in content and standard to the coursework and assessment they are to replace, and - 3. the criteria for recognition within the framework of accreditation have been assessed.